From Sonic Retro

-When Sonic rolls up by pressing on the directional pad, he can no longer accelerate.
-No matter how hard or how long you press in the direction of his motion, he'll behave as if you weren't doing a thing.
-The only thing that happens in this case is friction, here a value of 0.0234375, half of normal so that it feels like he's rolling smoothly like a wheel or a ball.
-The Mega Drive actually calculates rolling friction by halving the normal friction value.
-If you use the Game Genie to alter the friction value, rolling friction is always half.
+When the Player rolls into a ball by pressing on the directional pad, they can no longer accelerate.
+No matter how hard or how long you press in the direction of their motion, they'll behave as if you weren't doing a thing.
+The only thing that happens in this case is friction, which is roll_friction_speed, half the Player's regular friction (in Sonic 3K, Super Sonic's roll friction is hard-coded to always be half of the regular friction).

-However, Sonic can decelerate while rolling.
-If you hold in the opposite direction of his motion, X speed will be slowed by 0.125.
-Additionally, unlike normal walking, friction is still in effect while rolling, even if you press in a direction.
-So, in effect, while decelerating, X speed slows by 0.125+0.0234375, or 0.1484375, every step.
+However, the Player can decelerate while rolling.
+If you hold in the opposite direction of their motion, Ground Speed will be slowed by roll_deceleration_speed each frame.
+Additionally, unlike normal walking, friction is still in effect while decelerating.
+So in effect, while decelerating, Ground Speed slows by roll_deceleration_speed + roll_friction_speed (0.1484375 (38 subpixels)) every frame.

-Now, just because Sonic cannot roll faster on his own, doesn't mean that a nice hill wouldn't give them some momentum (gaining speed on slopes is covered in Slope Physics).
+Just because the Player cannot roll faster on their own, doesn't mean that a nice hill wouldn't give them some momentum (gaining speed on slopes is covered in Slope Physics).
 These hills and slopes can be used to roll at a very high speed.
-Just as with running though, Sonic has a top speed cap when rolling as well, though this one is much higher than the former, reaching a top speed of 16 pixels per step.
-Unlike running however, Sonic cannot surpass this speed cap by any means.
-If his gsp reaches a point where it reaches 16, and tries to go higher, it will automatically be set to 16 instead.
+Just as with running though, the Player has a top speed cap when rolling as well, though this one is much higher than the former, reaching a top speed of 16.
+Unlike running however, the Player cannot surpass this speed cap by any means.
+If their X Speed reaches a point where it reaches 16, and tries to go higher, it will automatically be set to 16 instead.
 Notice how I said X Speed instead of Ground Speed, that's right, it caps the Player's global horizontal velocity, rather than their Ground Speed.
 This can cause the angle they are moving at to be incorrect compared to the angle they are supposed to be moving (though, floor collision will correct this for the Y axis, so the Player is never misaligned).

-In Sonic 3 and Knuckles, probably as a way to combat the anomaly associated with turning around while rolling in the previous games, Sonic unrolls if absolute X speed falls below .5.
+Also in Sonic and Knuckles, probably as a way to combat the anomaly associated with turning around while rolling in the previous games, the Player unrolls if absolute Ground Speed falls below 0.5 (128 subpixels).

-In Sonic 1, 2, 3, and Knuckles, you can't control Sonic's trajectory through the air with the directional buttons if you jump while rolling.
-This makes it kind of hard to Spindash to gain speed, and then make a precise jump.
-Though, in Sonic 3 and in Sonic & Knuckles, you can regain control of the directional keys if you perform a W Kaiten Attack.
+In Sonic 1, 2, 3, and Knuckles, you can't control the Player's trajectory through the air with the buttons if you jump while rolling.
+Though, in Sonic 3 and in Sonic & Knuckles, you can regain control of the directional keys if you perform a Insta-Shield, or any other jump ability.

-However, in Sonic CD, you can control a jump made while rolling, as if it were a totally normal jump.
-This is probably more fair to the player.
+However, in Sonic CD and Mania, you can control a jump made while rolling, as if it were a totally normal jump.